Darwen Aldridge Community Academy: History

 Darwen Aldridge Communuity Academy replaced Darwen Moorland High School in September 2008, opening on the site of the former school at Holden Fold.
 The academy is sponsored by the Aldridge Foundation and was officially opened by the foundation chairman, Sir Rod Aldridge, on 16 October 2008.
 Brendan Loughran was appointed the school's first principal.

 The academy moved to a new purpose-built site in September 2010, located in the Redearth area at the centre of Darwen.
 The new site features a five-storey main building, a sports hall, a dance/drama studio, a café and office spaces for young entrepreneurs.
 It was designed by architecture firm Aedas.

 The new school cost an estimated £49 million, with the controversial clearance of houses in the area of Redearth involving the council in a long legal dispute, including a hearing by the High Court and two public inquiries.
-Prince William and Kate Middleton visited the new school to formally open it on 11 April 2011 as part of their final public engagement before their wedding.
+Prince William and Catherine Middleton visited the new school to formally open it on 11 April 2011 as part of their final public engagement before their wedding.